 PATI is Now FDA Cleared

-welcome to NeuroVice
+NeuroVice

 No more spoons, towels, or pencils.
 No more pain.
 No more blood.
 No more suffering without a solution.
-FINALLY, MEET PATI, A SEIZURE SOLUTION FOR ORAL HEALTH.
+Finally, meet Pati, a seizure solution for oral health

-65 million worldwide have epilepsy
+65 million people worldwide live with Epilepsy

-people will develop epilepsy in their lifetime
+1/26 people will develop Epilepsy in their lifetime

 PATI - The pre-seizure rescue device